-Care Home Insurance Policies Explained.
+Care Home Insurance Policies Explained

 When you choose your care home insurance, you will want to make sure that you have chosen a policy that is tailored made to cover your business needs provides a broad range of insurance perils and has been well thought out to cover a wide range of scenarios that could affect your care home business.

-Buildings Insurance – a wide range of cover is available including Accidental Damage & Subsidence.
+A wide range of cover is available including Accidental Damage & Subsidence.
 Damage to the building caused by Theft or Attempted theft of any contents is also included.
 As well as these, following an insured event at the premises, cover up to 15% of the building sum insured is included to help towards compliance with building or other regulations under law, including those arising from Care Standards legislation.
 If you are renting the building in which you care home is located, then it will normally be your Landlords responsibility to insure the premises.
 We can of course quote for any Landlord just wishing to insure the structure of the premises used as a care home on a property owners insurance policy and would ask that, if this is the cover you are looking for, as opposed to a full business package cover, contact is made to us via our contact form and not the quote facility on this page.

 However, for care home proprietors than own their own property, the policy, can include buildings insurance defined as follows: the buildings of the premises including landlord’s fixtures and fittings, outbuildings, walls, gates and fences, piping, ducting, cables, wires and associated control gear and accessories on the premises and extending to the public mains ( but only to the extent of your responsibility) yards, car parks, roads and pavements storage tanks, swimming pools and associated apparatus.